BYUignite/ignis/docs/pages/1_diffusion.md

 As noted, there is no advective flame strain, but the fixed domain size imposes a diffusive strain, and at steady state there is a balance between reaction and diffusion.
 As the domain size is decreased, the diffusive mixing rate increases (through the larger imposed gradients), and the flame eventually extinguishes when the reaction rates cannot keep up with the mixing rates.

+This flame configuration was advocated by Pierce for application as a subgrid model for turbulent combustion \cite Pierce_2004, as it is neutral regarding opposed or anti-opposed flow, in contrast to, e.g., [laminar flamelets](@ref flamelet) that assume opposed flow.

 ## Species equations

 The equations solved for gas species mass fractions \f$y_k\f$ are